phylo-lab-usc/fiels_workbench/Mammal_organs/Analysis.md

 multi-optima OU models would be more conclusive.
 Furthermore, many (but still a minority) of the genes show higher relative fit for a simple BM model over OU, suggesting that perhaps even models without optima at all may be better fitting for this data set.
+Furthermore, comparing overall adequacy of data set was only slightly changed by substituting the species-level phylogenetic tree for gene-specific phylogenies.
+This caused slight decreases in the proportion of genes with no inadequate genes, and small increases across the board.

 ## Methods